kserve/modelmesh-performance/perf_test/README.md

 When Howitzer is run, the bash script will create directories `render`, `results` and `summary`:
 - `render` stores the "exploded" k6 tests using the k6 template specified in the test config for each k6_opts combination.
 - Then the script will run each individual k6 test in this `render` directory, storing the human readable results as text in `results` directory.
-- It will also store the corresponding json file of the result into `summary` directory that we can later use for MLFlow.
+- It will also store the corresponding json file of the result into `summary` directory.
+- The scraper script then consolidates the results from the K6 test, the input test conditions etc. into a single `summary.json` file for the tests that were run.

 Example test config:
 ```json